GLOBAL MARKETS-Stocks dip, bonds fall as CPI keeps Fed on course

 BEIJING, March 25 An operation platform collapsed at a power plant in China on Saturday, killing nine people and injuring two, the official Xinhua news agency reported.

-* Crude oil falls ahead of U.S. long weekend (Adds close of U.S. markets)
+* Brent crude oil falls ahead of long weekend (Updates with oil settlement prices, Yellen speech)

 By Herbert Lash